dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 	- C variants ...
 One day, again.
 - Factoring (mathematics, prime factoring aka prime number factoring)
 - Look at ADS in further detail
+- Pareto Principle
+	- 80% of consequences come from 20% of causes
+		- ie 80% of the work can be completed in 20% of the time spent (and vice versa)
+-